HevaWu/HevaWu.github.io/_posts/2020-10-12-Objective-C-An-App-Is-Built-from-a-Network-of-Objects.md

 // attribute
 @property (readonly) NSString *fullName;
+// if don't want to allow property to be changed via setter method, add readonly attribute
 // The opposite of `readonly` is `readwrite`.
 There’s no need to specify the `readwrite` attribute explicitly, because it is the default.

 // it’s possible to specify a custom name by adding attributes to the property.
 @property (getter=isFinished) BOOL finished;
 // specify multiple attributes,
 @property (readonly, getter=isFinished) BOOL finished;
 // In this case, the compiler will synthesize only an isFinished method, but not a setFinished: method.